|We have 1297 articles and 90% are complete!||Please help review these models from 12+ months ago: (and/or the rest)||(Edit)|

 - Warcaster - All warcasters come with a stack of standard special rules - most notably being awesome.
 (Click the link for a full rundown.)

-- Force Mastery - Rahn is immune to blast and collateral damage and cannot be knocked down.
+- Force Mastery - Rahn is immune to blast damage and collateral damage and cannot be knocked down.
 Also, when an enemy AOE deviates from a point within his CTRL range, you get to choose the direction after seeing the distance rolled.

 - Balance - 2" reach, P+S 13 melee weapon.